APMonitor/begin_java/00-IntroductionToJava.md

 ```

 ### Curly Brackets
 Curly brackets give Java code it's structure.
 They are used to show the beginning of classes, methods, loops, if statements, and other *control structures*.
-Notice how the oppening brackets ```{``` and the closing brackets ```}``` indicate the beginning and end of control structures in the code below:
+Notice how the opening brackets ```{``` and the closing brackets ```}``` indicate the beginning and end of control structures in the code below:

 ```
 public class Main {